-24 Attachment R - Cost Allocation and Measurement and Verification Methodologies for Demand Reductions Arising Under the Incentivized Day-Ahead Economic Load Curtailment Program to in the ISO Tariffs and ISO Procedures as the Day-Ahead Demand Response Program -
+24 Attachment R - Cost Allocation and Measurement and Verification Methodologies for Demand Reductions Arising Under the Incentivized Day-Ahead Economic Load Curtailment Program

-Under the Incentivized Day-Ahead Economic Load Curtailment Program - also referred and verified Demand Reductions are to be recovered under Schedule 1.
-Measurement and verification of actual Demand Reductions scheduled under the Program shall be conducted in accordance with subsections 24.2, 24.3, and 24.4.
+Under the Incentivized Day-Ahead Economic Load Curtailment Program ("Program"), costs incurred by the ISO in covering Demand Reduction Providers' Curtailment Initiation Costs and making Demand Reduction Incentive Payments for scheduled and verified Demand Reductions are to be recovered under Schedule 1.
+Measurement and verification of actual Demand Reductions scheduled under the Program shall be conducted in accordance with subsections 24.2 and 24.3, and 24.4.